JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/SimpleFMInstrumentWithModulationIndex.png", "Simple FM instrument diagram that takes a modulation index as an input" %}
 _Figure {% increment figureId20250301  %}.
 Simple FM instrument with modulation index._

+Again, a box with a sine symbol inside denotes an oscillator.
+The plus "+" in a circle denotes sample-wise signal summation.
+The asterisk "$\ast$" denotes sample-wise multiplication.

 ## Phase Modulation